ynab/docscout/README.md

 ## API

-> Version 1 of this client focuses on fetching data, i.e. the API Reads.
+> At this time the client if focused on fetching data, i.e. the API Reads.
 > We'll happily welcome your PRs to improve this client.

 ### Articles | [Source Code](src/articles.ts)